RabidDog/codechallenge-simple/README.md

 Where "Team" is the team name and "0" is the team score.

 ### Assumptions
-- A comma will be used to delimit the teams name and score from the opposing team in the match result.
+- A comma will be used to delimit the teams name and score from the opposing teams name and score in the match result.
 - Whitespace is used to delimit the team name from score.
 - Each match result will reside on a new line.
 - There can only be two teams and scores per match result.